 Ensure your one-clawed hermit crab can get out of a pool of water without help.

-If a hermit crab loses both claws, it’ll struggle more.
-Balance when walking will be restricted, your hermit crab will likely need to be hand-fed, and it’ll be an easy target for aggressive tankmates that covet a shell.
+If a hermit crab loses both claws, it’ll struggle to balance, and walking will be restricted.
+The hermit crab will likely need to be hand-fed, and it’ll be an easy target for aggressive tank mates who covet a shell.

 Why Did My Hermit Crab’s Claw Fall Off?

 There are many possible reasons for a hermit crab to lose a claw, including: